MrPsycho5/personal-website/source/_posts/how-to-configure-tinc-peer-to-peer-vpn.md

 ip link set $INTERFACE down
 ```

-After creating the control scrips, you have to adjust the permissions on both servers:
+After creating the control scripts, you have to adjust the permissions on both servers:

 ```
 chmod -v +x /etc/tinc/PsychoVPN/tinc-{up,down}